alphagov/paas-team-manual/source/guides/running_make_test_locally.html.md

 A number of packages need to be installed in order to run `make test` in `paas-cf` locally.

 ## Pre-requisites
-`paas-cf` needs to be checked out in the correct location in your Go path.
+`paas-cf` needs to be checked out in the correct location in your Go path: `$GOPATH/src/github.com/alphagov/paas-cf`
-`$GOPATH/src/github.com/alphagov/paas-cf`

 ## Install required packages